ciur/papermerge/docs/source/backup_restore.rst

 System-wide (for all accounts in Papermerge) strategy will backup data per each user in Papermerge instance.
 Along with documents, it will save information like username, email and if that user is superuser or not.
-Not however that users's passwords won't be saved unless you explicitely ask for it with ``--include-user-password`` option.
+Note however that users's passwords won't be saved unless you explicitely ask for it with ``--include-user-password`` option.